 Many studies have shown that early bottles cause problems for breastfeeding.
-Milk production falls, many babies do not nurse as well after being given the bottle, and women end up stopping breastfeeding before they planned.
-For these reasons, we encourage you to avoid bottles for the first 4 to 6 weeks.
+Milk production falls, many babies do not nurse as well after being given the bottle, and parents end up stopping breastfeeding before they planned.
+For these reasons, we urge you to avoid bottles for the first 4 to 6 weeks.
 If you decide to give a bottle, try to express or pump milk at about the time your baby would be eating.
 This will help you keep up your supply.
-Talk to UWIVMC Lactation Services if you feel you need to include bottles in your feeding plan.
+Talk to Valley's Lactation Services if you feel you want to include bottles in your feeding plan.
 We can help you meet your breastfeeding goals.
-Avoid giving your baby a pacifier to help establish your milk supply in the beginning weeks.
+Avoid giving your baby a pacifier to help establish your milk supply in the first few weeks.
 Feed your baby with feeding cues.